rpng/lips/ReadMe.md

     * Use the `plot_3d_spline.m` script to help create
 * After creating your floorplan and trajectory we can specify the sensor properties
 * Open the `MAINSCRIPT.m` file and edit the paths to the floorplan and trajectory files
-* Specify the sensor properties you want to use
+* Specify the sensor properties you want to use in the top of the file (see matlab comments for units)
 * Run the `MAINSCRIPT.m` to generate the groundtruth measurement data
 * Move files from the `/lips_matlab/output/` folder to a sub-folder
-* Follow the "Quicker Quickstart Guide" to publish this new simulation on ROS
+* Follow the "Quicker Quickstart Guide" to publish this new simulation data on ROS